Fall 2022 semester

 - Take extra precautions, such as cleaning shared, high-touch surfaces.

 Some roommates of COVID-19 positive students may feel more comfortable temporarily relocating – students may choose to stay with a friend or go to a hotel at their own expense.
-Those students with severe medical vulnerability who have a COVID-19 positive roommate should contact Student Disability Services if they believe they need a temporary housing accommodation.
+Those students who are moderately to severely immunocompromised (as defined by the CDC) who have a COVID-19 positive roommate should contact Student Disability Services to request a temporary housing accommodation.